Windows Hello for Business – Review

 Interestingly, many users get the wrong idea on this point.
 They assume that the PIN requirement on Hello can be completely disabled and utilize face and biometrics only.
 The fact is that this is not possible on Hello’s platform.
 The system was designed for a “fallback” method in a scenario where the use of biometrics isn’t possible.
 The PIN is that method.
 This means that there is no option for disabling the PIN credential for a particular user.

-The authentication technology of Secret Double Octopus addresses all of these implementation challenges.
+The passwordless MFA technology employed by Secret Double Octopus addresses all of these security, usability and implementation challenges.

 The fully scalable platform is compatible with all of the common operating systems including Linux as well as iOS and Android.